Unicamp-OpenPower/openpower/content/authors/jr-santos/_index.md

 - Students
 ---

-I'm an undergrad student in Computer Engineering at UNICAMP.
+I'm an undergrad student in Computer Science at UNICAMP.